jonkislin/ashenstone_lorebook/docs/3-World_Timeline.md

 |   -2 | Vanguards of Emperor Jontosin reach the area now occupied by Drimmharbor.
 They massacre thousands of peaceful Unhorned Half-orcs upon landing, tragically conflating them with the Orcs of the Rock Hills. | |

 ## The Kaldrinic Dynasty

-_Note: Record keeping vastly improved after the establishment of the Kaldrinic Dynasty of Ashenstone_.

 ### The Founding of Ashenstone Era